 Know what you’re covered for

 Like every product you buy, there are some things that life insurance can’t do.
 Knowing what you’re covered for and what’s excluded is the best way to make sure you get the most out of your policy.
-The best place to start is by reading your Policy Document as every policy is different.
+The best place to start is by reading your Policy Document and Policy Schedule as every policy is different.

 Remember that there are likely to be specific terms and conditions around your life insurance benefits.
 For example, death from accidents or natural causes is covered in a lot of policies but suicide is usually excluded for the first 13 months.
 For terminal illness benefits, you need to be diagnosed by a doctor with 12 months or less to live.
 Most providers also have stipulations for other causes of death like war, civil unrest, or dangerous activities.

 Like most great countries, New Zealand has laws in place to make sure life insurance isn’t misused or issued unnecessarily.
 It’s a good idea to read up on your rights and responsibilities so you know exactly what to expect.

 If you’ve ever shopped around for insurance, you’ve probably seen the words ‘duty of disclosure‘ come up.
 This means you need to tell your provider anything that might affect your cover to ensure a smooth claim process.

 When it comes to tax, life insurance premiums aren’t tax-deductible.
 But look on the bright side; the Inland Revenue Department won’t tax you on any life insurance payouts you or your family receive.
 Phew!